ohbumjun/mrawesome.github.io/index.md

 I am driven by the desire to challenge myself, expand my horizons, and dream bigger.
 With a vision to work on innovative projects, I aspire to grow and eventually explore opportunities beyond borders, aiming to contribute to the global tech landscape.

 ### My Strength
 To achieve my goals and dreams, I put in great effort at Chung-Ang University, where I majored in Psychology and double majored in Statistics-based AI.
 This multidisciplinary program helped me develop strong analytical and technical skills through courses in statistics and computer science.

 Later, to build expertise in another field, I pursued a degree in Information and Communications Engineering, further enhancing my knowledge in computer networks.

+In addition, I have developed my programming skills through various external activities such as game development academies, web programming courses, and the Purdue University IoT English program.

 Although I faced challenges studying in an unfamiliar field, I persevered with determination and passion, viewing it as a crucial step toward achieving my dreams, and overcame it through dedication and hard work.

 ### Goal
 My primary interests lie in software development with C/C++/C#, and I am passionate about system optimization and solving complex technical challenges.

 In the future, I aim to leverage my experience to create software based on C/C++/C#, contributing to areas such as graphic APIs, Window OS technologies, network programming, and my strengths in game engine development.

 Although my experience includes game engine development, I am eager to work in the broader C/C++/C# software field, not limited to the gaming industry.
 <br><br>

 # Education